 Super Ninja Steel was the last Power Rangers season to have its toys made by Bandai of America, and also the last season to be produced by Saban after they bought the franchise back.
-Starting with the season that succeeds it, Hasbro becomes the toy producer, and also produced the franchise (although Saban will still serve as creative consultant).
+Starting with the season that succeeds it, Hasbro takes ownership of the Power Rangers franchise, producing both shows and toys alike (although Saban will still serve as creative consultant).

 Jordi Webber is a singer in real-life and his character, Levi, gets to perform a few times.

 Dawson Casting: As usual for the series, but fans gave special notice to Chris Reid as Victor.
 With lines like "he looks old enough to have a kid in high school, much less be in it" (a bit exaggerated of course, but still).

 Executive Meddling: The Ninja Battle Morpher exists because Bandai asked Saban to change it from the sword used in Ninninger, knowing that the swords would sell well due to being the ranger's main weapons; including a separate morpher would increase toy sales.

 Judd Lynn revealed at Power Morphicon 2018 that it was due to this trope that the comedy that's present in both this series and Dino Charge is here, and his team wanted a tone that was more akin to In Space.

 Zoe Robins, Jordi Webber, and Mike Edwards are New Zealanders playing Americans.